diantonioandrea/CLIbrary/docs.md

 ### Help

-	interface.helpPrint(handler={}) -> None
+	CLIbrary.helpPrint(handler={}) -> None

 *helpPrint* is a function that reads and print the help JSON whose path gets passed to *cmdIn*.
+This function cannot be called manually as its calls are embedded inside *cmdIn*.

+### Help entries

 A help entry must be formatted this way:

 	"command": {
 		"description": "Command description.",
 		"options": {"-sdOpt#": "VALUE", "-sdOpt": "VALUE", "--ddOpt": ""}
 	}

 where mandatory options get identified by a "#" and double-dash options don't require a value description.
-There is no need to call this function manually as its operation is embedded inside *cmdIn*.

 ## Files